AlexanderNelson/myreads2/README.md

 MyReads requires the following to run:

   * [React Router][ReactRouter] React Router is a collection of navigational components that compose declaratively with your application.
 It is already included in this repository.
-  * [Node js][Nodejs] React Router is a collection of navigational components that compose declaratively with your application.
-It is already included in this repository.
+  * [Node js][Nodejs] Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine

 Usage